- The thing about the implicit rules

 - Would you like to take a break now?

 - How do you find our company name?

 - What do you associate with our company?

 If the applicant feels provoked

-If you make provocative statements, applicants can also react angrily because they view your provocation as personal criticism and this is your reaction to such criticism.
+If you make provocative statements, applicants may also react indignantly because they consider your provocation as personal Criticism and this is your response to such criticism.